Pin it for later ⤵

 - Do something fun.
 I’m serious – don’t just skip past this one.
 Plan a break in your schedule & do something fun or relaxing.
 Even if it’s the week before school starts & you’re starting to panic, schedule an hour to do something you enjoy.
 You’ll feel refreshed, reinvigorated, and much less stressed about how your life is about to get really crazy again.

 - Read an inspiring teaching book.
 I would always read a great teaching book each summer, and it refreshed me, gave me so many great ideas, and got me excited for the next school year.
-Not sure what book to tackle?
-I give 5 great options here.
+You can check out our teaching books here.

 - Put together a classroom management plan.
 The first week of school is SOOO important as it sets the tone for the entire year.
 If you don’t start off right, you’ll be paying the price for the rest of the year (trust me, I know.
 I’ve been there.)
 Need some help getting started?
-Check out my Back-to-School series, sign up for my FREE classroom management minicourse, or get everything you need with my Classroom Management 101 online course.
+Check out our free training How to Reduce Disruptions without Yelling, Begging, or Bribing or get everything you need with my Classroom Management 101 online course.

 - Prepare pacing guides for each of your classes.
 Pacing guides are an invaluable way to help you stay on schedule & make necessary adjustments throughout the year.
 I explain how to create one here.

 - Prepare a week or two of lesson plans.
-Technically you can survive day 1 if you just have day 1 ready to go, but you’ll feel a lot better if you know you’re ahead of the game and won’t have to scramble the rest of the week.
+Technically you can survive day 1 if you just have day 1 ready to go, but you’ll feel a lot better if you’re ahead of the game and don’t have to scramble the rest of the week.

 - Get your room ready.
 Your room should be functional and welcoming, but that doesn’t mean it has to be Pinterest-perfect.
 So don’t get too overly stressed about this point.
 Check out this article to find out 9 things you may not have thought of about setting up your room.